The Edge System

 Installed at the University of Maryland in 2017, it was specifically designed to treat brain tumors with stereotactic radiosurgery, but it can be used to treat tumors located anywhere in the body.

 The Edge system is especially good for treating deep-seated tumors and those that require high doses of radiation delivered in fewer treatment sessions.
 It can be used for stereotactic body radiation therapy, most commonly used to treat lung cancer and liver cancer.

 Modern linear accelerators have the ability to shape the radiation beam so that it better matches up with the tumor.
 This also helps spare the healthy cells around the treatment site.

 The Edge system provides a very high degree of precision in its beam-shaping capabilities.
 It has been called the “sharpest, finest blade in radiosurgery in the market.”

 An Easier Brain Tumor Treatment

-Because the Edge’s technical systems are highly in sync with one another, it gives radiation oncologists the confidence to treat brain tumors more accurately with high doses of radiation.
+Because the Edge’ system's technical systems are highly in sync with one another, it gives radiation oncologists the confidence to treat brain tumors more accurately with high doses of radiation.